tommyrharper/bowling-scorecard/README.md

 ### jQuery Logic

 The jQuery logic was not totally straight forward, had to think a little bit about the final frame and the buttons that are available, but overall was not too hard.

+### Adding a reset button

+Okay so now all the scores add up and the buttons work for the UI, but there is no reset button, lets add that.